juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 Due to the architecture of the CSI Driver, JuiceFS Client runs in a dedicated Mount Pod, thus, every application Pod is accompanied by a Mount Pod.

-CSI Node will create the Mount Pod, mount the JuiceFS file system within the pod, and finally bind the mount point to the application pod.
+CSI Node will create the Mount Pod, mount the JuiceFS file system within the Pod, and finally bind the mount point to the application Pod.
 If application Pod fails to start, we shall look for issues in CSI Node, or Mount Pod.

 #### Check application Pod events